2025–26 UC San Diego Tritons men's basketball team: Coaching Changes

 Following the 2024-25 season, head coach Eric Olen left the Tritons to take the head coaching position at New Mexico.
 Olen was part of the Tritons coaching staff since the 2004-05 season after graduating from Spring Hill College, and after spending 9 seasons as an assistant coach, got promoted to the head coaching position in the 2013-14 season.
-Throughout his 12 seasons serving as head coach, Olen compiled a record of 240-119, with a 148-60 record in conference play, and has lead the team to three CCAA regular season titles, four CCAA tournament titles with four NCAA DII tournament appearances.
+Throughout his 12 seasons serving as head coach, Olen compiled a record of 240-119, with a 148-60 record in conference play, and has led the team to three CCAA regular season titles, four CCAA tournament titles with four NCAA DII tournament appearances.
 He has also guided the Tritons transitioning to NCAA DI and led the team to gaining their first ever NCAA D1 tournament appearance in their first year of postseason eligibility, seizing both the regular season and conference tournament titles.
 Olen has been named Big West Coach of the Year twice and NABC Pacific District Coach of the Year once.
 The coaching change announcement was made on March 30, 2025.

 The same day, associate head coach Clint Allard was promoted as the Tritons new head coach.
 Allard played at UC San Diego from 2004-08 as a four-year starter and three-time team captain.
 Throughout UC San Diego's Division II era, Allard ranks first in steals made with a total of 130, and ranks in the top ten for points, field goals made, three pointers made, three-pointer field goal percentage, rebounds and assists.
 After graduation, Allard has spent the last 11 seasons as associate head coach under Olen, where he became the main architect for the team's defense.
 Notably, the Tritons led the nation in turnover margin (+7.2) and steals (345), and has the lowest turnovers per game (8.7) last season.

 On April 4, it was announced that assistant coaches Tom Tankelewicz, Sam Stapleton and Mikey Howell would follow Olen to New Mexico as part of his new coaching staff.

 In early June, UC San Diego officially announced the addition of its coaching staff with the hiring of four new assistant coaches: Skye Ettin, Rich Shayewitz, Daniel Eberhardt and Denzel Brito.
 Ettin most recently worked as an assistant coach for UC Santa Barbara after six years as part of the Princeton coaching staff and helped the Tigers with a Sweet Sixteen appearance.
 Shayewitz joined from Sonoma State where he was head coach, while Eberhardt, most recently working at Loyola Marymount also brings head coaching experience from Holy Names.
 Brito came to UC San Diego from George Washington with overseas playing experience.